BBB - A+ Rating - the best there is

 In the Middle Ages, a name was often recorded under several different spelling variations during the life of its bearer.
 Literacy was rare at that time and none of the languages to be found in the British Isles had achieved any great semblance of standardization.
 Variations of the name Gilroy found include Gilroy, Kilroy, MacGilroy, MacElroy, MacGreevy, Greevy, MacGilrea, McGilroy, McElroy, McGreevy, McGilrea, MacIlrea, McIlrea, Magilroy, Magilrea, MacElry, McElry, MacIlree and many more.

-First found in County Clare, where they were the Chiefs of Clonderlaw, conjecturally descended from Tiobraid, son of Iral Glunmhar, King of Ulster.
+First found in County Clare (Irish: An Clįr) located on the west coast of Ireland in the province of Munster, where they were the Chiefs of Clonderlaw, conjecturally descended from Tiobraid, son of Iral Glunmhar, King of Ulster.